open-formulieren/open-forms/docs/developers/backend/core/formio.rst

 For an example of a custom field type, see :class:`openforms.formio.components.custom.Date`.

-Finally, the resulting resolved component definitions are evaluated with the template engine where variable values are evaluated for compoment labels, descriptions... and configuration based on the HTTP request is performed (see :func:`openforms.formio.service.rewrite_formio_components_for_request`).
+Finally, the resulting resolved component definitions are evaluated with the template engine where variable values are evaluated for component labels, descriptions... and configuration based on the HTTP request is performed (see :func:`openforms.formio.service.rewrite_formio_components_for_request`).